dyakonoff/cuba-validation/README.md

 ### JPA DB level constraints

-In [CUBA platform]() some of JPA annotation put constraints on DB level as table indexes or table column / multi-column costraints.
+In [CUBA platform]() some of JPA annotation put constraints on DB level as table indexes or table column / multi-column constraints.
 Although there are only few of such annotations, they are only only one which acts on DB server level.

 * `@Column(..., unique=true)` - sets SQL `unique` constraint on a table column for entity fields marked as **Unique**